iconfu/svg-inject/README.md

 ### Manually

-Include the SVGInject javascript file in the head of your HTML document
+Include the SVGInject Javascript file in the head of your HTML document

 ```html
 <head>